 Mariamman Hindu Temple

 The Mariamman Temple, located near Ben Thanh market, is also one of the oldest and most famous Indian temples in Ho Chi Minh City.
-It was designed and built with a strong influence of Hindu, worshipping the Rain God – Mariamman.
-This is not only the legacy of the Indians who used to live in this land, but also a community area of Indians who live and work far from their homeland.
+It was designed and built with a strong influence of influence, featuring worship of the Rain God, Mariamman.
+This is not only a heritage site for the Indians who once lived in this land, but also a community area for Indians who are currently living and working far from their homelands.
 It was really a spiritual place during their time living in Saigon.
-Coming inside the temple, along the stone wall are statues of 18 gods – symbolizing the wishes of the people.
-Therefore, whatever the problem, especially about illness, children, and safety….they will come here, put their heads down to confide in the stone wall and receive the sounds of peace and serenity for themselves.
+Inside the temple, along the stone wall, are statues of 18 gods, symbolizing the people’s wishes.
+Therefore, whatever the problem, especially about illness, children, and safety, they will come here, put their heads down to confide in the stone wall, and receive the sounds of peace and serenity for themselves.

 Address: 45 Truong Dinh, Ben Thanh Ward.